dMetrics/ir-bm25-benchmark/README.md

 The evaluation is done comparing various IR benchmarking metrics, implemented in [BEIR](https://github.com/UKPLab/beir).
 BEIR is a python package for benchmarking models/algorithms for IR tasks.

+All Results:
+---
+Look at all the results [here](./RESULTS.md).

+Look at all the updated results [here](./RESULTS-UPDATED.md).
+Thanks to the manticore team for addressing the concerns we raised!

 Setup for data:
 ---
 We evaluate on the datasets below.